Alena-Stavrova/mfp-app-bug/bug-report.md

 ### Description

-When a user creates a recipe manually and clicks on “Add to diary”, an error message appears (see the screenshot)
+When a user creates a recipe manually and clicks on “Add to diary”, an error message appears (see the screenshot in the repo)

 ### Steps to reproduce: